 Differentiated market targeting offers us a little more depth and clarity.
 It’s otherwise known as ‘segmented’ marketing and entails isolating a number of (generally two or more) primary target segments that have the most potential value for the company.

 Once a brand has defined those few targets, the plan is then to develop separate marketing strategies for each.

 Take the iconic sportswear brand Nike, for example.
 In terms of footwear, they mostly sell trainers.
 But they wouldn’t get very far simply advertising one, single brand ‘trainers’.
-Like most other clothing brands, Nike offer different products for different segments.
+Like most other clothing brands, Nike offers different products for different segments.

 They love selling trainers, and they love selling trainers to you.
 But who are you?
-Are you a runner, weightlifter, cyclist, gym-goer, golfer, outdoorsy type, or someone who simply loves sports footwear fashion?
+Are you a runner, weightlifter, cyclist, gym-goer, golfer, outdoorsy-type, or someone who simply loves sports footwear fashion?
 Well if you answered yes, or even ‘no’, to any of those options, Nike will have the footwear you’re after.